CoderDojo/Dublin-HTML/chatroom/README.md

 ```
 > mkdir chatroom
 ```
-4. Copy the index.html and server.js from this project into the the folder
+4. Copy the index.html and server.js from this project into the chatroom folder
 5. In the terminal/cmd window cd into the chatroom directory
 ```
 > cd chatroom